About the World of Writing

 Socializing and talking to people we care about is something all of us do.
 Whether it be for something you say or send to someone, writing is one very important method we all use to practice sharing our ideas, talking to others, and expressing our feelings.
 Practicing writing is not just to write an essay; it’s to learn what you want to be and practice being yourself!

-Ms. Rachel
+Ms. Sharon

 World of Writing Instructor